 To achieve advances in research it is extremely important that the Diabetes Specialty receives input from people affected to help guide its progress.

 Enabling understanding of clinical research and its role in improving healthcare is a core objective in the Network.
-In 2015 the Network’s Workforce, Learning and Organisational Development team partnered with the Digital Learning team at Leeds University to develop a MOOC; ‘Improving Healthcare through Clinical Research’.
-The MOOC is free, and available to anyone wanting to learn about clinical research.
+In 2015 the Network’s Workforce, Learning and Organisational Development team partnered with the Digital Learning team at Leeds University to develop an online course; ‘Improving Healthcare through Clinical Research’.
+The course is free, and available to anyone wanting to learn about clinical research.

 Eight senior clinical academics joined the ranks of the Network in 2015 as Specialty Cluster Leads.
 Their role?
 To ensure that the UK remains at the forefront of clinical research so that NHS patients can continue to benefit from leading-edge treatments.
 Insight magazine learns why and how.